On East Coast Oyster Farms, 'Women Are Rising Up From The Bay In A Big Way'

 Knee deep in the bay, Lennox takes a call as Chloe Starr harvests High Bar Harbors.
 "Annie loves doing sales calls on the water," Starr jokes.
 Like Lennox, she came to this as a career change, leaving an Ivy League job in communications to work the water.

 Third cousins, the pair have the easy familiarity borne of long hours working together.
 Soon, though, Starr will head home to Cape Cod, Mass., to run two farms for A.R.C.
 Hatchery.
 Without testing the waters here, she's unsure that would have happened — yet now she can't see doing anything else.
-Asked about building a farm and market, Starr found that she had answers.
-"I was part of a team that did all of that down here."
+Asked about building a farm and market, Starr said, "I was part of a team that did all of that down here."

 In 2017, Forty North launched Barnegat Oyster Collective.
 Curating local and non-Jersey oysters, the collective helps restaurants shape their oyster menus while rebranding the region's reputation as a shellfish destination.
 Lennox and Starr developed the organization's operational backbone, which is as much about logistics as product: harvesting and tagging oysters, managing demand and intermodal transportation.